FAQ icon

 This course centers on the ways in which educational systems contribute to conflict and division, as well as to post-conflict reconstruction and stability.
 We will cover theories of conflict, peacebuilding, and justice frameworks.
 Through global case studies, we will examine the relationship between education, identity, poverty, and violence.

-EDUC 460 3 Equity in Everyday Practices
+EDUC 460 3 Equitable Everyday Practices

 Based on research on equitable teaching practices, this course focuses on communicating with diverse individuals and audiences, listening across difference, supporting learning in diverse domains, assessing learning and impact, giving feedback, designing and leading meetings and convenings, using artifacts and texts, and attuning the work to participants’ experiences and identities.